 For this relationship to work, there needs to be transparency and collaboration between the two parties.
-ProjectManager is a cloud-based work and project management software that lets users track time and costs.
+ProjectManager is online work and project management software that lets users track time and costs.
 You can create manufacturing schedules, share with contract manufacturers and track progress and costs in real time.
 Get started for free today.

 Types of Contract Manufacturing

 There are many different types of contract administration agreements between companies that enter into contract manufacturing.
 However, most fall under these four categories: